andersnylund/master-thesis/notes/papers/what-happens-when-developers-are-(un)happy.md

 ## 1. Introduction

-- focus on previous research has been on happniness
+- focus on previous research has been on happiness
 - previous papers have focused on the unhappiness
 - this paper focuses more on the experienced consequences on both happiness and unhappiness